frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/using-erpnext/access-log.md

 <img class="screenshot" alt="Acess Log: ERPNext List View" src="{{docs_base_url}}/assets/img/access-log/access-log-002.png">

-Buttons are enabled dynamically for easy access with relevant data, keeping simplicity at the core.

 In case an access log is created on event of exporting a Report, a **Show Report** button will be generated in the respective log.
 On clicking this button, the exported report can be viewed along with the set filters.

 <img class="screenshot" alt="Acess Log: General Ledger Report ERPNext" src="{{docs_base_url}}/assets/img/access-log/access-log-003.png">